nipwaayoni/elastic-apm-php-agent/README.md

 This package is a continuation of the excellent work done by [philkra](https://github.com/philkra) at [philkra/elastic-apm-php-agent](https://github.com/philkra/elastic-apm-php-agent).

+**Important Note:** As of v8.1.0, this package requires a 64bit version of PHP.
+This requirement is due to the use of int values for the timestamps expected by APM.

 ## Documentation
 * [Installation](https://github.com/nipwaayoni/elastic-apm-php-agent/blob/master/docs/install.md)
 * [Breaking Changes](https://github.com/nipwaayoni/elastic-apm-php-agent/blob/master/docs/breaking-changes.md)